 The Ironbridge Gorge WHS was inscribed by UNESCO in 1986.
 It covers 550ha, of which 131ha (around 23%) falls within Shropshire Council's administrative area.
 The remainder is in Telford & Wrekin Council's administrative area.
-WHS status provides international recognition of the value of the area, this is encapsulated by its Outstanding Universal Value or OUV.
+WHS status provides international recognition of the value of the area, this is encapsulated by its OUV.